Sheli02/recipies/README.md

 # recipies
 Code Next Boot Camp example repository

-Buuuut, I still have energy to cook Pasta tonight (but I don't know what recipy to choose)
+I had so many conferences today 😑 and I still have to do a bunch of HW Buuuut, I still have energy to cook Pasta tonight ( by cook I mean order some)